-One by one I pull out the items I’ve collected through the day.
+One by one, I pull out the items I’ve collected through the day.

-If these pockets of mine could speak, they’d sure have a lot to say.
+I know that if these pockets of mine could speak, they’d sure have a lot to say.

 I’ve found a little girl’s comb, a safety pin, and the picture someone drew, making me grin.